How to Order a Guilt-Free Dinner

 Don't assume you know what the chef is going to do.
 Ask how the meals are prepared.
 The menu description might not tell you all the things that are added.
 Remember this simple mantra, "Grilled is good, breaded is bad."
 Baking, grilling, roasting and steaming are generally the healthier ways food can be prepared.
 Frying, deep frying and sautéing all tend to add large amounts of fat to the meal.
 Also, ask that the kitchen avoid brushing your food with butter or oil.

 Some menus will have seniors, lunch or children's portions that are typically smaller.
 Half-orders and small portions are also available at some places; see if any of those are options.

 Take control of what's on your plate.
 This is not your family dinner table where you have to eat everything put in front of you.
 Order an entree and split it with someone at the table.
 If you don't feel comfortable doing that, ask for a to-go box before the food is even delivered.
 Then cut everything down the middle and bring half home; that way you get two meals for the price of one.
 Put the extra in your to-go box before you start to eat, or you may be tempted to overindulge.
 Out of sight is out of mind.

 When the food arrives, trim off any visible fat before you start.
 You should also remove the skin from chicken, turkey or other fowl.

-Start eating your meals backwards.
+Start eating your meals backward.
 Begin with the vegetables.
-Fill up with the lower calorie, higher fiber foods first, before you get to the main part of your dinner.
+Fill up with the lower-calorie, higher fiber foods first, before you get to the main part of your dinner.

 Dessert is an indulgence.
 Skip it if you can, order one and split it with everyone at the table if you must.
 Cups of fresh fruit or flavored coffee with skim milk are also viable options.